Prenatal screening

 Note that prenatal screening remains optional.

-Various options are offered to you concerning prenatal screening.
-You will have the opportunity to talk it over with your doctor, in order to take the best decision for your situation.
+Different options are available to you regarding prenatal screening.
+You will have the opportunity to discuss it over with doctor during your first pregnacy visit, to make the best decision for you.

 How to interpret results from prenatal screening?

-Prenatal screening allows to assess your risk of having a child with trisomy, but it is not a diagnostic.
-In the event that your prenatal screening indicates a low risk, there is no guarantee that your child will not be born with Trisomy.
-Inversely, if your result indicates a high risk, it does not necessarily mean that your baby will be born with trisomy.
-A diagnostic test will be necessary and your doctor will explain the steps to come.
+Prenatal screening assesses your risk of having a child with trisomy, but it is not a diagnosis.
+In the event that the result prenatal screening is of a low risk, this cannot guarantee that your child will not have trisomy.
+Conversely, if the result indicates a high probality, it does not necessarily mean that your baby will be affected.
+If your screening test comes back as a high risk of trisomy a diagnostic test will then be necessary and your doctor will explain proceed.

-This program is offered free of charge by the government of Québec.
-It involves 2 blood tests: the first one between the 10th and 13th 6/7 weeks, and the second between the 14th and 16th 6/7 weeks.
-This program does not include an ultrasound measuring the nuchal translucency.
+This program is offered free of charge by the government of Quebec to patient who hold a valid RAMQ card. .
+It includes 1 blood test: between 10th and 13th 6/7 weeks.
+For pregnant patients who have exceeded the first trimester and wish to be screened, a blood test of the second trimester 14-203/7 weeks can be carried out.
+The program does not include an ultrasound to measure nuchal transucency.
+A dating ultrasound should be performed to ensure the test is as accurate as possible. measuring the nuchal translucency.
 Your doctor will recommend an ultrasound dating to determine gestational age.

-2. Nuchal translucency (in a private clinic) combined with the trisomy 21 prenatal screening program of Québec
+2. Nuchal translucency (private clinic) combined with the Québec prenatal screening program (PQDT21)

-In order to increase the detection level up to 85%-90%, you can do an additional ultrasound in a private clinic.
-They will measure nuchal translucency and combine it with the prenatal screening program of Québec.
+To increase the detection rate between 85-90%, you can do an additional ultrasound in a private clinic to measure nuchal translucency and combine it with the Quebec prenatal screening program.
 Nuchal translucency is an ultrasound measurement of your baby's neck.
-It is done between 11 and 14 weeks.
+It is done between 12 and 13 4/7 weeks.
+An increase in the mesurement of nuchal translucency may also mean that the baby may be affected by a disease other than trosomy, such as Noonan symdrome, a cardiac abnormality or an increased risk of miscarriage.

 3. Prenatal screening in a private clinic